dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 to make the intention of a complex expression easier to read.
-In the door access example above, it's useful to add parentheses around the first part of the compound expression to make its intent explicit:
+In the door access example above, it's useful to add parentheses around the first part of the compound expression to make its intent explicit.

 ```swift
 if (enteredDoorCode && passedRetinaScan) || hasDoorKey || knowsOverridePassword {